ralfius/signalr-core/README.md

 2. install redis using choco and run redis
 3. make sure default redis port is used (6379)
 4. run asp.net application in multiple browser tabs and observe communication
-5. [to be done] run console application and observe the messages from console are appearing in browser
+5. run console application and observe the messages from console are appearing in browser

+Next steps:
+1. make console app less dependent on signalr core source code
+2. introduce typescript client instead of js
+3. make angular based application with typescript client using webpack